 Las Vegas Police Sued Over Use of Deadly Chokehold

-LAS VEGAS (CN) – The family of a man killed by a Las Vegas police officer who improperly used a chokehold sued the officer and police department in federal court, claiming their loved one sought help from the officer who escalated the situation into a deadly conflict.
+LAS VEGAS (CN) – The family of a man killed by a Las Vegas police officer who improperly used a chokehold sued the officer and police department in federal court on Tuesday, claiming their loved one sought help from the officer who escalated the situation into a deadly conflict.

 Tamara Baylee Kuumeali’Makamae Farmer Duarte and Elias Bay Kaimipono Duarte, through their mother Stevandra Kuanoni, sued the Las Vegas Police Department and Officer Kenneth Lopera on claims of wrongful death, battery and civil rights violations.